hasanferit/trumpcrawler/README.md

 If you choose to see the tweets, you will end up with a different page showing Trump's latest tweets.
 You can click the links on tweets.

 # 3- Notes
+There are several extra features that I add for this project:

-Python code in this project is PEP-8 formatted.
+-Python code in this project is PEP-8 formatted.
-Pylint score is 8.16
-The project has to branches for Python2 and Python3.
+-The project has to branches for Python2 and Python3.
+-All the links in the real article and tweets are also clickable TrumpCrawler.
+-You can navigate to the actual article page if you clik on the image of the article shown in TrumpCrawler.